This is the home documentation for “Homebox”, a set of Ansible scripts to deploy a fully functional and secure mail server at home or online.

 - You can set up multiple backup destination, local and remote, all encrypted.

-- A lot of default choices made towards simplicity and KISS principle. and safety.
+- A lot of default choices made towards simplicity, KISS principle, and safety.

-- Attention to details, keep focused on the nitty-gritty features of self hosting, like full IPv6 support.
+- Attention to details, keep focused on the nitty-gritty features of self hosting, like full IPv6 support and DNSSEC.

 - Authentication: OpenLDAP